 Where are the masks going, and how are you distributing them?

-We are currently working on a distribution plan with the state of Washington, the Federal Emergency Management Agency (FEMA), the Department of Defense (DOD) and the Department of Health and Human Services (HHS).
+We started our distribution plan by working with the state of Washington, the Federal Emergency Management Agency (FEMA), the Department of Defense (DOD) and the Department of Health and Human Services (HHS).
+Now, we’ve expanded that network to work directly with medical institutions.

-Can I, as an individual, buy an OR mask?
+Can I, as an individual, buy an OR surgical mask or N95 respirator?

-Right now we are allocating all masks to the people who need them most: medical professionals.
+Right now we are allocating all surgical masks and N95 respirators to the people who need them most: medical professionals.
 Our distribution plan was designed to have the most effective and immediate impact on that community.
-Rest assured we are thinking of citizens, although we do not have the capacity to provide you individually with masks at this time.

 How can my hospital get your masks?